Electrostatics/electrostatics.github.io/docs/index.md

 APBS (Adaptive Poisson-Boltzmann Software) and PDB2PQR are software packages designed to help you analyze the solvation properties of small and macro-molecules such as proteins, nucleic acids, and other complex systems.
 <!-- TODO:  Finish this with a description of APBS and PDB2PQR with links to PB equation overview, etc. -->

-## ProTips™, Notes, and Warnings
+## Tips, Notes, and Warnings

 Throughout this guide there are several pieces of information that can make APBS and PDB2PQR easier to use.

 <div class="note">
 	<h5>ProTips™ help you get more from APBS &amp; PDB2PQR</h5>
-	<p>These are tips and tricks that will help you use the software more effectively.</p>
+	<p>These are tips and tricks that will help you use the APBS software more effectively.</p>
 </div>

 <div class="note info">